 What counts toward utilization?

-All open revolving accounts (credit cards and personal/HELOC lines).
-Installment loans don’t count in utilization; they’re evaluated differently.
+All open revolving accounts (credit cards and personal or HELOC lines).
+Installment loans don’t count in utilization; they’re evaluated differently in scoring models.

 Is 30% the “right” target?

 It’s a rule of thumb, not a hard cutoff.
 FICO emphasizes there’s no single magic threshold; many profiles score best in the single digits.
-Lower is generally better.
+Lower is generally better, especially if you’re about to apply for new credit.

 Why did my utilization jump even though I didn’t spend more?

-Issuers sometimes reduce credit lines (CLDs).
+Issuers sometimes reduce credit lines.
 A limit cut raises the ratio mechanically and can lift aggregate utilization even if your balances are unchanged.
+Watch for line-decrease notices and consider asking whether the cut can be reversed if it wasn’t triggered by missed payments.

 Do I need to “carry a balance” for my score?

 No. Scores don’t reward paying interest.
-What matters is the reported balance/limit ratio at month-end, not whether you paid interest.
+What matters is the reported balance-to-limit ratio at month-end, not whether you paid interest.
+Paying in full every month is ideal.

 When should I pay to get the best utilization reported?

 Before the statement closing date, since most issuers report soon after statements generate.
-Paying only on the due date may be too late for that month’s snapshot.
+Paying only on the due date may be too late to change that month’s snapshot.

 Does a balance transfer help utilization?

 It can — if it lowers your per-card and aggregate ratios.
 The APR doesn’t matter for scoring; ratios do.
-Consider inquiry/new-account tradeoffs.
+Consider inquiry/new-account trade-offs and transfer fees before you move balances.

 How influential is utilization in my score overall?

 In FICO Scores, it’s inside “Amounts Owed,” about 30% of the score.
-VantageScore also treats utilization as highly influential among its top factors.
+VantageScore also treats utilization as highly or extremely influential among its top factors, right alongside payment history.

 Sources